 - include public consultation as well as consultation with the ACMA and the Telecommunications Industry Ombudsman

 - be given to the Telecommunications Industry Ombudsman who must give a copy to the Minister and publish the report on the Telecommunications Industry Ombudsman’s website.

-Melbourne-based consultancy cameron. ralph. khoury has been engaged to conduct the review.
+Melbourne-based consultancy cameron. ralph. khoury was engaged to conduct the review.

-The review will involve a public consultation and invite submissions from a range of stakeholders, including consumers, regulators and industry.
+The review involved a public consultation and submissions from a range of stakeholders, including consumers, regulators and industry.

-As part of our independent review of the TIO, we published a brief Issues Paper and invited interested stakeholders to provide written submissions.
-The date for submissions has closed and we received 22 submissions from industry, consumer advocates, regulators, and individual consumers.
-In the interests of an open, transparent review, we are publishing most of the submissions.
-We have not yet checked or verified the information in the submissions.
+As part of the review the reviewers published a brief Issues Paper and invited interested stakeholders to provide written submissions.
+22 submissions were received from industry, consumer advocates, regulators, and individual consumers.